timsegraves/mongoid-geospatial/README.md

 what this lib does.
 All geometries apart from points are just arrays in the database.
 Here's is how you can input a point as:

-* an unordered hash with the lat long string keys defined when setting the field (only applies for setting the field)
 * longitude latitude array in that order - [long,lat] ([x, y])
 * an unordered hash with latitude key(:lat, :latitude) and a longitude key(:lon, :long, :lng, :longitude)
 * an ordered hash with longitude as the first item and latitude as the second item This hash does not have include the latitude and longitude keys
   \*only works in ruby 1.9 and up because hashes below ruby 1.9 because they are not ordered
-* anything with the method to_lng_lat that converts it to a [long,lat]
+* anything with the a method #to_xy or #to_lng_lat that converts itself to  [long, lat] array

-We store data in the DB as a [lng,lat] array then reformat when it is returned to you
+We store data in the DB as a [x, y] array then reformat when it is returned to you

     hudson = River.create(